helloukr/helloukr/emergency-en.md

 In telephone booths, the emergency numbers can be dialed free of charge.
 With mobile phones, they can also be dialed directly and **without area code** free of charge.

-> The European emergency number **112** also works in Switzerland.
-It leads directly to the nearest emergency center.

 > In Switzerland 911 is **no emergency number**

+## Emergency | 112
+The European emergency number **112** also works in Switzerland.
+It connects directly to the nearest emergency center.

 ## Police | 117
 You need help?
 You can call the police on phone **117**: